-Google algorithm is such that it allows the search engine to scrape the internet and offer faster search results in a fraction of a second.
-The algorithm of Google is one of the best-guarded secrets, but there are some prerequisites that assists Google in categorizing the ranking system.
+The Google algorithm allows the search engine to scrape the internet and offer faster search results in a fraction of a second.
+The algorithm of Google is one of the best-guarded secrets, but there are some prerequisites that assist Google in categorizing the ranking system.
 Here are some of the factors that influence Google in the ranking system:

 - Keyword usage